Neural Graph Matching Network: Learning Lawler's Quadratic Assignment Problem with Extension to Hypergraph and Multiple-graph Matching: Proposed Approaches

 \section{Proposed Approaches}

-We first present Neural Graph Matching~(NGM), which can solve QAP for two-graph matching directly.
-The enhanced model NGM+ is then devised by adding edge embeddings.
-We show extension to hypergraph matching, i.e. Neural Hyper-Graph Matching~(NHGM), and to multiple graph matching i.e. Neural Multi-Graph Matching~(NMGM).
-All these three settings to our knowledge have not been addressed by neural network solvers before.
+In Sec.~\ref{sec:preliminary}, we introduce the preliminary concept association graph, on which our methods are based.
+In Sec.~\ref{sec:ngm}, we present Neural Graph Matching~(NGM) network, which can solve Lawler\textquotesingle s QAP for two-graph matching directly.
+Also, we show the extension to hypergraph matching, i.e. Neural Hyper-Graph Matching~(NHGM) in Sec.~\ref{sec:nhgm}, and to multiple graph matching i.e. Neural Multi-Graph Matching~(NMGM) in Sec.~\ref{sec:nmgm}.
+All these three settings to our knowledge have been hardly addressed by neural network solvers before.
+In Sec.~\ref{sec:ngmv2} we introduce NGM/NHGM/NMGM-v2 with significantly improved image matching accuracy by exploiting enhanced feature extractor.